SteelRidgeRobotics/2023-2024_FRC_Season/README.md

 As of 10/13/2023 we have <sub>around</sub> 6 programmers, which may not seem like a big deal, but it's literally double from how much we had last year.
 Because of this, we'll try and enforce Trunk Based more.

 ## The Art of Not Pissing Off The Other Programmers, by [Pickle_Face5](https://github.com/PickleFace5)
+> "Um...
+I don't even know where to start with you.
+I mean, do you even know who you're talkin' to?"

+As a senior-ish programmer for this team, it's my job to make sure you guys don't annoy us too much.

 These are the 3 main ideas of Trunk Based programming that you need to follow.
 If you don't you'll likely be exiled from the Coding Plateau until you pay the hefty fine of 1 12-pack of coke.

 ### Rule #1: Don't Commit or Push to The Main Branch.
 Please.